KstychPvtLtd/framework/LLM.md

     *(Note: Standard RESTful practice uses `PUT/PATCH` for update and `DELETE` for destroy. we will need to use laravel @method('PUT') @method('DELETE') along with @csrf where needed)*

 * **Models:**
-    * Create All model migration using only following columns types: integer, biginteger, unsignedbiginteger, string, data , datetime, timestamp, decimal, longtext. (eg if boolean is required use integer with 0/1 values similarly limit the columns to provided types only)
+    * Create All model migration using only following columns types: integer, biginteger, unsignedbiginteger, string, data , datetime, timestamp, decimal, longtext. (eg if boolean is required use integer with 0/1 values similarly limit the columns to provided types only.)
     * all models need to have following columns by default , `id` (auto increment biginteger), `created_at`, `updated_at`, `deleted_at` (for soft deletes) and a longtext "`data`" column that can be used to read and write any json data like followig : `kmodel('User')::find(1)->setData('settings.somekey','some vaue');` and `kmodel('User')::find(1)->getData('settings.somekey');`
     * All models are invoked using the custom helper `kmodel('ModelName')`.
     * Example: `ModelName::make()` will be written as `kmodel('ModelName')::make()`.
     * Example: `User::find(1)` will be written as `kmodel('User')::find(1)`.
     * Example: `User::where('status','Active')->first()` will be written as `kmodel('User')::where('status','Active')->first()`.
+    * Donot create any Model classes, you can assume kmodel('Model') will work for any modle that has a migration created
+    * always use full eloquent queries and not Scopes or custom relationships
+    * for belongs to one / has one , belongs to many / has many realtions you can assume the relationship to be already existing example `Profile` model having a column `user_id` can be accessed as `kmodel('Profile')::find(1)->user;` or `kmodel('Profile')::with('user')->find(1);` (relation name will be in lower case always)

+* **Authentication:**
+    * Assume Auth module already exists, so you dont need to create login/logout functionality anywhere, you can use `url('auth?action=login')` , `url('auth?action=logout')` , `url('auth?action=signup')` whereever required

 * **Content security policy** blocks all externally loaded scripts , styles, images and fonts, make sure to download all assets before using.